-So, are all types of exercises for automatic writing safe?
+You may have heard about exercises for automatic writing.
+Which methods are safe?
 Is it something I can use in my spiritual practice?
-Learn how this process can benefit your inner work.
+You’ll be surprised to find out how this process can benefit your inner work.

 What is Automatic Writing Exactly?

-It is a simple process; you write on paper with a pen or pencil without engaging the conscious mind.
+It is a simple process; you write on paper with a pen or pencil without engaging the conscious mind and simply move your hand across the page.
 It’s important not to think about writing words; you let your hand move.
 As a result, it can bring some exciting things to light.

-Some, like Sigmund Freud, believe it is a way of accessing the psyche’s deepest secrets.
-For instance, it shows us underlying thinking patterns, the symbols of our fears, and forgotten memories.
+Some, like Sigmund Freud, believe it is a way of accessing the secrets of the psyche by opening a window for the subconscious or even our soul to communicate.
+When you can decipher the writings, it can show underlying thinking patterns, symbols of our fears, and even forgotten memories.
 It is even a way to understand the meaning of our dreams.
 Automatic handwriting, rewriting, or spirit writing are all names for the same method.